AlexeyAbramovich/react-employees/README.md

 # Functionality
-- User Registration
+- User registration
-- User Athorization by JWT token
+- User authorization by JWT token
 - Private routes
-- Every user can add employees
-- Every user can edit/remove self-added employees
+- Every user can add/edit/remove its own employees
 - Every user can look at list of all employees
 - User can't edit/remove other's users employees